 online learning student in proportion to the number of online learning courses the student takes

 from an online learning provider that is not the enrolling district.

 (b) An online learning student may:

-(1) enroll during a single school year in a maximum of 12 semester-long courses or their
+(1) enroll in supplemental online learning courses during a single school year to a maximum

 (2) complete course work at a grade level that is different from the student's current grade

 (3) enroll in additional courses with the online learning provider under a separate agreement